- Acres: 39 acres

-Great Ecology is leading the stream and habitat restoration of a 39-acre undeveloped site, which will become the centerpiece of the Iowa State University (ISU) Research Park in the city of Ames, IA.
-Our geomorphologist, ecologist, and landscape architects contributed to the ecological framework of the park master planning effort, led by WRT.
-The Great Ecology team will develop the detailed design for phase one construction of the Tedesco Environmental Learning Corridor.
-The future park will include walking trails, gathering spaces, environmental education nodes for school groups, meeting and laboratory/demonstration zones for the adjacent campus, and a restored stream system, wetland, and prairie landscape.
+Great Ecology, serving as ecological consultant to Shive-Hattery and WRT, led the stream and habitat restoration design of a 39-acre undeveloped site for the Iowa State University (ISU) Research Park in the city of Ames, IA.
+Our geomorphologist, ecologist, and landscape architects contributed the ecological framework for the master park planning effort and developed the detailed design for phase one construction of the Tedesco Environmental Learning Center.
+The park opened in 2019 and includes walking trails, gathering spaces, environmental education nodes for school groups, meeting and laboratory/demonstration zones for the adjacent campus, and a restored stream system, wetland, and prairie landscape.